How to Answer 'Why Consulting?': Firm-Specific Answers for McKinsey, BCG, and Bain (2026)

 Consulting is the career where that skill compounds the fastest.
 Every project is a different system, a different stakeholder, a different set of constraints.
 The exposure I would get across industries in the first three years at McKinsey — which is simply not available anywhere else at my career stage — is the specific thing I am optimizing for.
 At McKinsey specifically, I am drawn to the Public Sector and Social Impact practice, which connects directly to the policy-adjacent work I have been doing."

-Why this worked: Specific evidence from real work with a real stakeholder and real deadline.
-Clear articulation of what consulting uniquely provides.
-McKinsey-specific practice area connection that is credible given the background.
+Why this worked: Specific evidence, real stakeholder, real deadline.
+McKinsey practice area connection credible given the background.

 Example 2: Engineering Undergraduate (McKinsey)